Car battery typically dies within 4-8 hours if left with the radio on. This drain can vary based on the battery’s condition and radio usage patterns.

 Protect your car battery from the damaging effects of extreme temperatures by parking in shaded areas or using insulation.

-Signs of a Failing Car Battery
+Signs Of A Failing Car Battery

 When it comes to car maintenance, monitoring the health of your car battery is crucial.
 A failing car battery can cause various issues that may impact your vehicle’s performance.
 So, what are the signs of a failing car battery?